 Arc de Triomphe – Paris

 Located right at the centre of Palace de I’Etoile, Arc de Triomphe symbolizes victory as it was built to honour the triumph of Napoleon in Austerlitz.
 After the end of World War I, the French army marched under the arc.
-The monument has since been transformed from celebrating the victory of Napoleon to honouring World War I.
+The monument has since been transformed from celebrating the victory of Napoleon to honouring World War I and Unknown Soldiers

 Notre Dame de Paris

 The impressive Notre Dame de Paris is set in the fourth arrondissement of Paris.
-It is a gothic cathedral completed in the 14th century and is today the most famous religious landmark on the planet.
+It is a gothic cathedral (roman catholic church) completed in the 14th century and is today the most famous religious landmark on the planet.

 Visitors can attend mass or just tour the building when church services are not ongoing.
-The cathedral is known for its breathtaking design as well as the wide collection of art.
+The cathedral is known for its breathtaking design as well as the amazing collection of art.

 The location of the church was selected because it was the location of a former Roman temple.